-A chapter of the National Technical Honor Society was established at STC to reward student achievement and encourage scholastic excellence.
+A chapter of NTHS was established at STC to reward student achievement and encourage scholastic excellence.
 To qualify for membership the student must be regularly admitted to a diploma or degree program, have completed at least 35 cumulative hours, have an overall GPA of at least 3.50, and exhibit professional work ethics.